-We're exploring evolutionary processes and the comparison of humans with other animals, in order to study the origins of behaviour.
+In the Centre for Comparative and Evolutionary Psychology, we're exploring evolutionary processes and the comparison of humans with other animals, in order to study the origins of behaviour.

-We're looking at the intersection between psychology and the law, to help law enforcement agencies develop methods to gather information about criminal activity.
+In the International Centre for Research in Forensic Psychology, we're looking at the intersection between psychology and the law, to help law enforcement agencies develop methods to gather information about criminal activity.

 Browse our postgraduate research degrees – including PhDs and MPhils – at our Psychology postgraduate research degrees page.